 Brisk reflexes refer to an above-average response during a reflex test.
+During a reflex test, your doctor tests your deep tendon reflexes with a reflex hammer to measure your response.
 This test is often done during a physical exam.
-Here, your doctor taps your deep tendon reflexes with a reflex hammer to measure your response.
-Quicker responses overall may lead to a diagnosis of brisk reflexes.
+Quicker responses may lead to a diagnosis of brisk reflexes.

 During a reflex test, your muscle shortens (contracts) in response to deep tendon taps from the reflex hammer.
 Brisk reflexes describe an instance where the muscles contract more strongly or more times than normal.

 If you have brisk reflexes, you might also have one or more of the following symptoms:

 Brisk reflexes may develop when neurons deteriorate.
 These neurons are also known as the upper motor nerve cells.

 Other causes of brisk reflexes are associated with neurological conditions, including:

 - Hyperthyroidism: This condition can cause too much thyroid hormone to be released in your body.
 This can cause the muscle fibers to break down too quickly, causing brisk reflexes.

 - Anxiety: The adrenaline rushes caused by anxiety can cause your reflexes to be more responsive than normal.

 - Lou Gehrig’s disease, or amyotrophic lateral sclerosis (ALS): Brisk reflexes are common with ALS.
 This nervous system disorder develops when your body attacks its own neurons and affects movement.